 At the end of the 15th and in early 16th century, Ottomans have looted and burned land in their first attacks to the west.
 Men were killed, women raped, and children taken to slavery.
 From such population, Uskoks are recruited.
-They vow to came back to their birthplaces and to take revenge on Ottomans everywhere and on every occasion.
-They have spread that oath among their generation and passed it on to their offsprings.
+They vow to came back to their birthplaces and to take revenge on Ottomans everywhere and at every opportunity.
+They have spread that oath among their generation and passed it on to their offspring.
 Croatians from coast, who were running away from cruelty and chains of Venetian galleys, have also joined them.
-Klis, as a town and fortress, became a place of living and struggle of these people.
+Klis, as a town and a fortress, became a place of living and struggle of these people.
 It literally became an uskok nest!

 At that time, Klis was commanded by Petar Kružić.
-Kružić was captain and duke of Klis and Senj, the second uskok fortress on the Adriatic.
-Though he was not a member of high nobility, he gained title of duke because of extraordinary merit in war against Ottomans.
+Kružić was captain and knez (medieval title used in Croatia, equivalent of duke, count or prince) of Klis and Senj, the second uskok fortress on the Adriatic.
+Though he was not a member of high nobility, he gained the title of knez because of extraordinary merit in war against Ottomans.

-After the fall of Bosnia, Turks advanced towards the coast.
+After the fall of Bosnia, Ottomans advanced towards the Adriatic coast.
 They came to Klis, where their further progress to the west was stopped.
 Kružić and Uskoks have resisted Ottoman power over more than two decades of continuous sieges and bloody battles.
-Ultimately, on March 12, 1537, after Petar Kružić's death, Turks occupied Klis (learn more - Petar Kružić).
+Ultimately, on March 12, 1537, after Petar Kružić's death, Ottomans occupied Klis (learn more - Petar Kružić).

-Those Uskoks who survived retreated to Senj where they were hired to the empire's (Habsburg, Austrian) service.
+Those Uskoks who survived retreated to Senj where they were hired to the empire's (Habsburg) service.
 Uskoks were primarily fighting on the land, but soon they recognized benefits of naval actions against Ottomans, so they procured boats and started fighting on the sea.
-During their expeditions, they were often crossing to Venetian territory, but Venice did not complain as long as uskok activities suited them.
+During their expeditions, they were often crossing to the Venetian territory, but Venice did not complain as long as uskok activities suited them.

-This changed after Venetian-Turkish peace treaty in 1540.
-Uskok anti-Turkish activity was no longer adequate to Venice, because then they were obliged to protect Turkish and other ships carrying Turkish goods in the Adriatic from uskok attacks.
+This changed after the Venetian-Ottoman peace treaty in 1540.
+Uskok anti-Ottoman activity was no longer adequate to Venice, because then they were obliged to protect Ottoman and other ships carrying Ottoman goods in the Adriatic from uskok attacks.
 Regardless of this protection, the attacks continued.
 Sultan Suleiman the Magnificent has threatened to send his fleet to the Adriatic to bring order.
 To prevent this, Venice began to persecute Uskoks.
-In 1557 they blocked the most important uskok harbor and fortress - Senj.
-However, Uskoks always found ways to defend themselves and cause problems and damages to Turks, and then also to new/old enemy - Venice.
+In 1557, they blocked the most important uskok harbor and fortress - Senj.
+However, Uskoks have always found ways to defend themselves and cause problems and damages to Ottomans, and also to new/old enemy - Venice.

-During Cyprus War (1570-1573), Venice was again supporting Uskoks, and after signing the peace treaty with Turks, they opposed again and prohibited uskok expeditions of the Adriatic.
-Uskoks have continued their activities against Ottomans.
-Venetian ships began to transport Turkish goods so they have become a target to Uskoks as well.
-Small uskok boats were successfully attacking and plundering large Venetian galleys between the canals and islands of eastern Adriatic coast.
-Venetian galleys received instruction to hang captured Uskoks or to use them as galley slaves.
+During the Cyprus War (1570-1573), Venice was again supporting Uskoks, and after signing the peace treaty with Ottomans, they again opposed and prohibited uskok expeditions of the Adriatic.
+Uskoks have nevertheless continued their activities against Ottomans.
+Venetian ships began to transport Ottoman goods, so they have become a legitimate target to Uskoks as well.
+Small uskok boats were successfully attacking and plundering large Venetian galleys between the canals and islands of the eastern Adriatic coast.
+Venetian galleys received orders to hang captured Uskoks or to use them as galley slaves.

-All of this led to Uskok War between Habsburg Monarchy (in whose service Uskoks were and under whose authority Senj was) and Venice (1615-1617).
+All of this led to the Uskok War between the Habsburg Monarchy (in whose service Uskoks were and under whose authority Senj was) and Venice (1615-1617).
 The war ended with peace treaty in Madrid.
-Under conditions of the peace treaty, Habsburg Monarchy committed to evict Uskoks from Senj and they did.
-Uskoks moved to area around Karlovac and river Kupa, where some of Uskoks have already lived from 1524 in Žumberak.
-In this way, uskok organized activities were finally over for Venice.
+Under conditions of the peace treaty, the Habsburg Monarchy committed to evict Uskoks from Senj and they did.
+Uskoks moved to the area around Karlovac and the Kupa river, where some of Uskoks have already lived from 1524 in town Žumberak.
+This way, uskok organized activities were finally over for Venice.

 Life and people